2025 Labour Migration Policy

 By clarifying application processes, ensuring fair treatment, protecting workers’ rights, and creating a phased approach that allows smooth transition and compliance over time.

-The following table includes 3 additional measures planned for October 2025.
+The following table includes 3 additional measures planned taking effect 1st October 2025.

 Measure Description